ktjensen/al_ui_template/README.md

     ```$ echo 'ulimit -n 32768' | sudo tee -a /etc/profile```

     Please note: you MUST reboot for these changes to be effective.

+#### Linux Instructions

+- You must have Node installed.
+Use your package manager.

 ### Setting Up Your Development Environment